CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/src/backend/script/README.md

 **TODO**: if we have time automate this process with chainlink tool-kit

-Now add a consumers from the UI in your Functions Subscription the address `DEPLOYED_SEPOLIA_COLLECTION` and `SEPOLIA_FIGHT_EXECUTOR`.
+Now add as consumers, [from the UI](https://functions.chain.link/sepolia/1739), to your Functions' subscription the addresses `DEPLOYED_SEPOLIA_COLLECTION` and `SEPOLIA_FIGHT_EXECUTOR` in the Sepolia subscription and only `FUJI_FIGHT_EXECUTOR` in the Fuji subscription.

 ---